zaid638/zaid638/README.md

 ### ✅ Real-World Project Experience <br />

-- Developed and maintained an ETL pipeline for a Google Earth Engine data project, storing time-series data in PostgreSQL for analytics.
+- Developed and maintained an ETL pipeline for a Google Earth Engine data project, storing time-series data in PostgreSQL for analytics.[more](https://github.com/zaid638/GEE-Data-Extraction)
-- Designed an end-to-end ETL pipeline with metadata and validation for a marketing agency.
+- Designed an end-to-end ETL pipeline with metadata and validation for a marketing agency.[more](https://github.com/zaid638/Marketing-ETL-Pipeline)
-- Built a Job Analysis Dashboard using data scraped from job boards — automated the ETL process, analyzed job trends, and visualized key metrics in Power BI.
+- Built a Job Analysis Dashboard using data scraped from job boards — automated the ETL process, analyzed job trends, and visualized key metrics in Power BI.[more](https://github.com/zaid638/Job-Analysis-Project)
-- Created analytics solutions for a luxury hotel chain, helping them regain market share through KPI dashboards and actionable insights.
+- Created analytics solutions for a luxury hotel chain, helping them regain market share through KPI dashboards and actionable insights.[more](https://github.com/zaid638/Analysis-of-AtliQ-Grands-Hospitality-Domain)
 <br /><br />

 🌟 Clear and effective communication from project start to finish.